BrycensRanch/read-properties-action/README.md

 However, it has numerous benefits over the original package.
 For example, it is written in TypeScript, it is tested, and it is published as a GitHub Action automatically.
 Docker is not used, so the action is much faster and it fixes the JAVA_HOME issue the original action had.
 The action is completely rewritten, so it is much more robust and it supports all the features of the original action.
+By all the features, I also mean it maintains 100% compatibility with the original action.

 ## Changelog